mattriley/agile-avatars/README.md

 - components core diagnostics elements services startup stores styles subscriptions ui vendorComponents
 ```

-Provides vendor (third party) services including `gtag` and `sentry`.
+Provides vendor (third party) services including gtag and sentry.
 These are separated from the services module because they have different dependencies.
-The services module avoids a direct dependency on `window` by design but some vendor services may require direct access to `window` which cannot be avoided.
+The services module avoids a direct dependency on window by design but some vendor services may require direct access to window which cannot be avoided.

+__Example: gtag function__

-__Example: gtag (Google's Global Site Tag)__
+gtag is short for Google Global Site Tag.

-`gtag` depends on `window` for global variables.
+gtag depends on window for global variables to work correctly.

 <details open>
 <summary>src/vendor-services/gtag.js</summary>